sandnabba/devops-lab-kit/README.md

 ## Backend

-The backend is a Python Flask application.
-It provides a REST API for the web application, that can also be used on its own.
+The backend is a Python Flask application that provides a REST API for the web application.
+The API can also be used independently.

-It uses a local SQLite database by default, but can be configured to use a MySQL database on another host.
+By default, it uses a local SQLite database, but it can be configured to connect to a MySQL database on another host.

+The backend can run in a Python virtual environment, inside a container, or be deployed to hosted application services.

 You can find more details in the [Backend README](./backend/README.md).